spring-attic/spring-cloud-stream-binder-jms/spring-cloud-stream-binder-jms-solace/README.md

 This module provides provisioning functionality as required by [spring-cloud-stream-binder-jms](../../../).

+### How it works

+Solace allows creating the SCS model by [subscribing queues to topics](http://dev.solacesystems.com/get-started/java-tutorials/topic-queue-mapping_java/).
+This capability is enabled by the proprietary Java API.

+### Compiling the module

 To be able to compile the module Solace Java and JMS API jars need to be available.
 Maven is configured to look for them in the lib folder.